charleymroberts/ecommerce/README.md

 1. Ability to add new product information
 2. Ability to edit and delete existing products

+**Customer**

+3. Ability to add, save, edit and delete their delivery address(es) and email address(es)

 ### Epic 4: Basket/Purchasing

 **Retailer**

-1. Set shipping costs and communicate these to the customer before they make a purchase (especially if there are different rates for chilled products etc).
+1. Set dellivery charges and communicate these to the customer before they make a purchase (especially if there are different rates for chilled products etc).
 2. Communicate to the customer that their shipping address needs to be in the UK to make a purchase.

 **Customer**

 Ability to:

 3. Add products to their shopping basket

-4. Provide all the details needed for shipping
+4. Provide all the details required for delivery

 5. Submit their order and pay securely

 ### Epic 5: Marketing

 **Retailer**

-1. Be able to upsell, by highlighting specific products on the homepage and through a 'products you may also like' section at the bottom of individual product pages
+1. Be able to upsell, such as by highlighting specific products on the homepage and through a 'products you may also like' section at the bottom of individual product pages
 2. Encourage customers to sign up for their social media feeds and email list
 3. Encourage return visits through loyalty points and favourites lists